Keeping the kangaroos out – new uses for stand-alone power

 “There’s 42km of poles and wires running to that transformer, and we’re hoping they will be able to get rid of them as they won’t be needed.
 We’d be really pleased about that as they are a bushfire risk, and a bit of a pain when you are trying to crop around poles with the GPS.”

-The SPS unit is due to be installed in July 2020 and the Priest’s are already thinking about where they could use SPS next on the farm.
+The SPS was installed in September and Romina and Nick are already thinking about where they could use SPS next on the farm.

 Even though power supply to their homestead and sheds also has its moments, Romina says they’d prefer to trial SPS at their workers quarters.